 Research has shown that promoting early brain development to support life-long health is dependent on having consistent and nurturing relationships within the first few years of life.
-Relational health is used to describe the mutual emotional connection established by healthy caregiver-child interactions that contribute to children’s overall mental and physical well-being.
+Relational Health is used to describe the positive, stimulating, and nurturing early relationships that ensure the emotional security and connection that advance physical health and development, social well-being, and resilience.
 First3Years’ Relational Health Program aims to enhance the internal capacity of partner organizations to offer families the support that they need to strengthen their emotional connection with their infant or toddler.
-In doing so, First3Years trains and assists professionals on how to leverage the Welch Emotional Connection Screen (WECS) to promote relational health between caregivers and young children.
+In doing so, First3Years trains and assists professionals on how to leverage Early Relational Health Screening tools to promote relational health between caregivers and young children.

 For family tip sheets (English and Spanish) and professional guides on supporting relational health, please click on the resources below:

 Parent Tip Sheet – English